 Just because we’re living longer doesn’t necessarily mean we’re living better.
 According to the Australian Institute of Health and Welfare (AIHW), Australians are now living about a quarter of a century longer than we were 100 years ago.
 That’s the good news – and it has much to do with a marked decrease in infant and child mortality.
 The bad news is that chronic ‘lifestyle diseases’ are currently taking a huge toll on our health.

-What all this means is that you have to expect medical costs, whether in the form of prescription medications, hospital stays or trips to the doctor, to rise as you age.
-And these extra costs should be factored in to your decision about when to retire, and how much money you’ll need to do so without hardship.
+Unfortunately, this means you have to plan for medical costs, whether in the form of prescription medications, hospital stays, or trips to the doctor.
+These extra costs should be factored in to your decision about when to retire, and how much money you’ll need to do so without hardship.

 Your children’s inheritance

-There are a number of things Australia does better than any other country on earth.
-Now, if being ‘the world’s largest single provider of goat meat’ or ‘having more dangerously venomous snakes than any other country’ 5 fails to fill you with national pride, just wait – there’s more.
-Recent research confirms that Australians also lead the world in generosity when it comes to leaving behind an inheritance for their families6 .
+Recent research confirms that Australians lead the world in generosity when it comes to leaving behind an inheritance for their families .
 And that inheritance isn’t necessarily provided as a lump sum payment.
 It can often be distributed over time in the form of assistance in helping offspring cope with major expenses.
-The most common examples are marriage, education costs and a mortgage.
+The most common examples are marriage, education costs, and a mortgage.

 Whether you’re approaching retirement age or already past it, the inheritance you plan to leave your family (gradually or all at once) becomes an important part of your financial planning.

 Providing for your spouse if the unexpected happens

-If you should pass away suddenly, would your spouse be able to cope with the financial burden that follows?
+If you should pass away suddenly, would your spouse be able to cope with the financial burden?
 Just as we do our best to look after our loved ones during our working life, we also want to make sure they’re financially cared for if we’re no longer around to take care of them.